Code-Institute-Submissions/globeconnections/README.md

 **3. Local Tourist Attractions**

-- The site users can then look at markers displaying the search results on the map provided within this website.
+- The site users can then look at markers highlighting the search results on the map provided within this website.

+### Structure:

 - My aim was to make the website easy to navigate, self-explanatory, visually appealing and provide a smooth shopping experience to users from all walks of life.

+### Skeleton:

-#### The wireframes have been attached to a separate folder named *wireframes* within this Github repository.
+- The wireframes have been attached to a separate folder named *wireframes* within this Github repository.

 *The live website is slightly different from the one depicted in the wireframes because some features and styles were amended whilst enhancing the website.*